Sharon Carter: 21st century

 Sharon Carter is featured in the storyline Captain America: Reborn, where she learns that she killed Captain America and plans to figure out a way to revive him.
 Unfortunately, Norman Osborn also plans to revive Captain America, so that he can complete the Red Skull's plan to transfer his consciousness into Steve's body and have him lead the Avengers to increase his popularity.
-He frames Sharon as an accomplice in Rogers' murder and threatens to kill the second Captain America if she doesn't turn herself in, which she does.
+He frames Sharon as an accomplice in Rogers' murder and threatens to kill the second Captain America if she does not turn herself in, which she does.
 She is brought to Latveria, where she is attached to a machine to bring Rogers back, but with the Red Skull controlling his body.
-Mr. Fantastic determines that Sharon has chronal tracers in her blood meant to pull Steve to her.
-She surrenders to Norman Osborn in order to save the life of Bucky (who had already escaped, unbeknownst to her), and she is delivered to the Red Skull and Dr. Doom, who use her to retrieve Steve, with the Skull's mind in control.
-Sharon ultimately escapes with the help of Henry Pym, and uses the Red Skull's own ship to blow him up.
+Mister Fantastic determines that Sharon has chronal tracers in her blood meant to pull Steve to her.
+She surrenders to Osborn to save the life of Bucky (who had already escaped, unbeknownst to her), and she is delivered to the Red Skull and Doctor Doom, who use her to retrieve Steve, with the Skull's mind in control.
+Sharon ultimately escapes with the help of Hank Pym, and uses the Red Skull's own ship to blow him up.
 Reconciling with Steve (who was able to assert control over his body), they take some time off at her Virginia estate.

 Sharon was a member of an Avengers team, and the Secret Avengers, in Ed Brubaker's series of the same name.

 Sharon appeared to sacrifice herself to stop Arnim Zola's massive flying fortress from invading Earth but she is alive in Zola's captivity and she is found by Falcon and Jet Black.

 When Sharon Carter and S.H.I.E.L.D. arrest Tomoe and her Biohack Ninjas, she meets Riri Williams who helped Pepper Potts defeat them.

 During the "Secret Empire" storyline, Sharon Carter is on the S.H.I.E.L.D.
 Helicarrier at the time when Captain America, whose history was rewritten by Red Skull's clone using the powers of Kobik to make him a Hydra sleeper agent, reveals his association with Hydra as the Hydra Helicarrier rams into the S.H.I.E.L.D.
 Helicarrier that Sharon Carter is on as Doctor Faustus arrests her.
-Sharon Carter pretends to be brainwashed by Doctor Faustus, but incapacitates him by spiking his tea with a non-lethal toxin.
+Sharon Carter pretends to be brainwashed by Faustus, but incapacitates him by spiking his tea with a non-lethal toxin.

 Sharon Carter later forms the Daughters of Liberty, who work to clear Captain America's name after he is framed for the death of Thunderbolt Ross.